babelsociety/website/content/blog/beyond-market-economy/index.md

 We deem as successful a business that is capable of conquering a big market share and produce hefty profits for its owners.

 This economic success doesn't equate to a business that is morally just, nor even ethical.
 Indeed, many economically successful businesses are also unethical and infamous for their exploitative malpractices.
+[Nestlé and its boycott going on since 1977 is just one example](https://en.wikipedia.org/wiki/1977_Nestl%C3%A9_boycott); [even in the eyes of much controversy](https://en.wikipedia.org/wiki/Nestl%C3%A9#Controversy_and_criticisms), it still continues to operate with very little issues.

-Another classic example is the hedge-fund manager who earn hundreds times more than a teacher.
-We could debate on which job provide greater benefits to society, but we should all agree that the value provided by the manager will never be hundreds times more than the teacher.
+Another classic example is the hedge-fund manager who earns hundreds times more than a teacher.
+We could debate on which job provide greater benefits to society, but we should all agree that the value provided by the manager will never be hundreds times more than the teacher, thus this suffice to see how profits in market economies do not equate to social value.

 Markets are simple tools limited to the economic realm and that's it.
 Price in a market isn't synonym of societal value, only of market value, but we often conflate the two.